AMWA-TV/nmos-device-control-mock/README.md

 * BCP-008-01
 * BCP-008-02

+It also has support for the [IS-14 NMOS Device Configuration](https://specs.amwa.tv/is-14/) specification.

-It also has support for IS-04 and IS-05 with some limitations:
+It has support for IS-04 and IS-05 with some limitations:

 * It does not support DND-SD discovery (the NMOS registry endpoint has to be configured in the config.json file)
 * It does not support the IS-05 bulk API as it currently only runs 1 receiver and 1 sender